desert habitat and types

 Adaptive features of animals in arid lands

-- Adaptive features of Camel in desert habitat: a camel can drink a lot of water to sustain itself for several days and hence can withstand a wide range of body temperature up to 40oC during the day.
+1. Adaptive features of Camel in desert habitat: a camel can drink a lot of water to sustain itself for several days and hence can withstand a wide range of body temperatures up to 40oC during the day.
 It can also walk for several days without drinking water.
-2. Adaptive features of Kangaroo rat: this animal remains in burrow during the day to avoid excessive heat thereby cutting evaporation from its body.

-3.Adaptive features of Lizards and snakes these animals have scales which limit the rate of water loss from their body.
+3. Adaptive features of Lizards and snakes These animals have scales which limit the rate of water loss from their body.

 4. Adaptive features of Locust: it has water-proof bodies and impervious cuticles.
-It also produces dry waste products, e.g. uric acid and guanine to enable it conserve water.
+It also produces dry waste products, e.g. uric acid and guanine to enable it to conserve water.

 The food chain in arid land can be demonstrated by the following examples: